fugue/regula/README.md

 ## Regula as a GitHub Action

-Currently, we provide an example of using Regula in CI/CD with GitHub actions:
+Currently, we provide an example of using Regula in CI/CD with GitHub Actions:

 <https://github.com/fugue/regula-action>

-Setting up Regula with different CI/CD solutions such as Jenkins, CodePipeline, CircleCI, TravisCI and others would follow a similar pattern.
+Setting up Regula with different CI/CD solutions such as Jenkins, CodePipeline, CircleCI, TravisCI, and others would follow a similar pattern.

 ## Development